-As an index of the connections provided by local public transport service, the total number of bus runs in a year were divided by the number of passengers at each port.
+As an index of the connections provided by local public transport service, the total number of bus runs per year was biased by the number of passengers at each port.

 In 2018, the number of bus runs per passenger ranked as P2>P3>P1.